Long WordPress forms can frustrate visitors, and when they give up halfway, you lose potential leads.

 In our experience, optimizing forms is so much easier when you’re working with actual data – not just guesswork.

-Check out our guide on how to track WordPress form conversions in Google Analytics and start making smarter decisions for your website!
+Check out our guide on how to track WordPress form conversions in Google Analytics and start making smarter decisions for your website.

 We hope this article helped you learn how to add save and continue functionality in WordPress forms.
-You may also want to read our guide on how to customize and style your WordPress forms or see our picks of the best online form builders.
+Next, you may also want to read our guides on:

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.